-Most building inspection associate degree programs require applicants to possess high school diplomas or the equivalent.
+Associate degree programs in building inspection provide training in fields such as the fundamentals of heating, ventilation and air conditioning, and construction blueprint reading.
+Applicants are typically required to possess high school diplomas or the equivalent.
 Additionally, prior experience in relevant subject areas, including construction and mechanical operations, is helpful, though not generally required.
-Submission of ACTs and SATs are rarely required, but some programs require applicants to submit scores from other standardized tests such as the COMPASS exam.
+The submission of ACTs and SATs is rarely required, but some programs require applicants to submit scores from other standardized tests such as the COMPASS exam.

 - Introduction to building inspection techniques

 According to the U.S. Bureau of Labor Statistics (BLS), employment among construction and building inspectors is anticipated to grow 8% between 2014 and 2024.
 The median annual salary for construction and building inspectors was $57,340 as of May 2015, per BLS data.